Roma Station (Lisbon Metro)

 Roma is a station on the Green Line of the Lisbon Metro.
-The station is located on Avenida de Roma, near the intersection with Av. dos Estados Unidos da América, enabling access to the Roma-Areeiro railway station nearby.
+The station is located on Avenida de Roma, near the intersection with Avenida dos Estados Unidos da América, enabling access to the Roma-Areeiro railway station nearby.

 History

 The original structure was designed by the architect Denis Gomes with art installations by the painter Maria Keil.

+The stations was expanded and refurbished in 2010 by the architct Ana Nascimento, with art installations by painters: Lurdes de Castro, René Bertholo e Maria Keil.